apify/crawlee/CONTRIBUTING.md

 ### Yarn

 This project now uses yarn v3 to manage dependencies.
-You will need to install it, the easies way is by using `corepack`:
+You will need to install it, the easiest way is by using `corepack`:

 ```shell
 corepack enable